Your browser is not supported or outdated so some features of the site might not be available.

 Yes

-The JBL Pulse 4 has passable controls.
-The buttons are located at the top of the speaker, and they're all easy to press.
-There are buttons for adjusting the volume, and a play/pause button that you can press twice to skip a track.
+The controls are located at the top of the speaker, and they're all easy to press.
+There are buttons for adjusting the volume and a play/pause button that you can press twice to skip a track.
 However, there's no option for going to a previous track.
 There's also a 'PartyBoost' button, which allows you to link multiple 'PartyBoost' compatible speakers.
-The power button, Bluetooth pairing button, and 'PartyBoost' button all light up when in use.
+The power, Bluetooth pairing, and 'PartyBoost' buttons all light up when in use.
 The speaker's 360-degree RGB lights can be adjusted using the 'Light' button, and you can shake the speaker to sync the lights with other connected 'PartyBoost' speakers.
 There's also a light on the back that indicates the battery level.
 Although the speaker beeps when it reaches max volume, there's no sound to indicate when it reaches minimum volume.

 Design